 When: The season for these hormigas is primarily April and May.

-Alternatively: You can also find these in shops around San Gil and Bucaramanga.
+Alternatively: You can also find these in shops and markets around San Gil and Bucaramanga.

 Interested in ants-as-food?
 You might also want to read about escamoles (ant larvae) in Mexico City.